 Juno® Technology: An Innovative Landfill Diversion Solution

-David McConnell, Business Development Manager – Juno® Technology, Georgia-Pacific
+David McConnell, Business Development Director – Juno® Technology, Georgia-Pacific

 Much of the 170 million tons of waste that ends up in U.S. landfills or incinerators is paper, food waste and plastic that could be recycled and converted into energy.
 That isn’t happening today, largely because it’s contaminated or difficult to separate.
 Drawing on deep experience in recycling and paper making, Georgia-Pacific has spent the past 10 years developing a solution and recently completed its first Juno® Technology commercial installation near the Oregon coast.
 This process takes commercial waste from places like office buildings, restaurants, airports, stadiums and schools and recovers the valuable commodities.
 A pilot installation of Juno Technology has been in operation in Georgia since 2013.
 This pilot plant demonstrated the technology can divert at least 70% of what is processed that otherwise would have been buried or burned.
 The first commercial installation at Georgia-Pacific’s paper mill in Toledo, Oregon, is ramping up operations to process commercial waste, giving communities and waste generators options to move toward zero waste and lower their carbon footprint.